omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 temporal or spatial structure, differential equations are the default approach.

 For example (warning: extreme simplification ahead), consider wages $\omega(t)$ and employment level $e(t)$.
-The Central Bureau of Statistics constantly estimates both $\omega(t)$ and $e(t)$, and would like to predict for obvious reasons the employment level few months ahead.
+The central bureau of statistics constantly estimates both $\omega(t)$ and $e(t)$, and would like to predict for obvious reasons the employment level few months ahead.
 Knowing nothing about nothing, they might think of using some linear model for this predictive